 The Certificate Training Program in Gestalt Psychotherapy is designed for mental health professionals, and provides comprehensive training in the theory and practice of Gestalt Psychotherapy.
 It is a three-level program and takes a minimum of three years to complete.
 A variety of teaching modalities are utilized including didactic presentations, experiential sessions, practicum formats, and supervisory case seminars.

-Each academic level (Beginning, Intermediate and Advanced) consists of a weekly training group, six courses, and a 3-day residential training intensive.
+Each academic level (Beginning, Intermediate and Advanced) consists of a weekly training group, five courses, and a two residential training intensives.
 In addition, trainees participate in a case seminar.
 Two years of personal psychotherapy are also required.
 The program allows maximum flexibility for other professional commitments.

 A major emphasis of the program is the experiential Training Group.
 This practicum provides the opportunity to observe, experience and practice Gestalt Psychotherapy under the supervision of training staff.
 It serves to integrate training and method and allows trainees to translate theoretical course work into practice.